Howdy and Welcome!

-It’s been over 44 years now, hard to believe.
+It’s been over 5 decades now, hard to believe.
 That was the first I ventured to the Rockies, all eyes and ears!
 Ready to take on whatever they would offer and willing to give up to a still wet behind the ears 18 year old.
 I was a kid in a candy shop!
 Just couldn’t get enough!
 Coming from a rural and farming background I had a good respect and love for nature already planted within me, but soon found I had much more growing to do.
 This was the beginning of my apprenticeship that would mold and steer me in the direction and course I would follow.
 I spent a lot of my time in the hills, did more than my share of logging and in between time managed to finish up my education in Wildlife Management and Forestry.
 As it was, after all this I still couldn’t land the job I was looking for.

 Anyone who grew up in the 50’s and 60’s with any interest in hunting or fishing had read plenty of articles and adventures in Outdoor Life, many by Jack O’Connor the renowned hunter, author and also shooting editor for the same magazine.
 Erv Malnarich, outfitter and elk guru who lived and worked out of the Selway/Bitterroot Wilderness was hired by O’Connor on many occasions, contracted to take him into this country to track down the elusive Wapiti.
 Through it all they became closest friends with many of their hunts together reenacted through the eyes and pen of Jack himself.